howlrapp/howlr-app/README.md

 # Howlr - *This application is unmaintained*

 This is the main repository for the Howlr app.

-### Which languages and/or framework does Howlr use?

 Howlr is written in Javascript, using React Native and the Expo framework.
 It uses Apollo GraphQL to communicate with the backend.

-### Why do you open-source it?

-Because there's no reason not to do it: Howlr is not a business, we made it to learn some React Native and to do something useful for our community, so really there's nothing preventing us for sharing the code.

-### Can I contribute?

-Sure thing!
-Please fork and post some pull requests, if you're thinking about adding some new features feel free to post a feature request in the issues before you start working on it, so we can talk about the best way to implement it.

-### I'm not happy with Howlr, can I fork it and distribute my own app?

-Of course!
-Two things though: you may want to wait until we open-source the backend code so you can run your own server.

-### How much does Howlr cost?

-It's currently pretty cheap, around 100€/month, and a good part of it is covered by our awesome contributors on Patreon.
-If you feel like donating a small amount you can [join our $2 tier](https://www.patreon.com/HowlrApp).
+You server code is available here https://github.com/howlrapp/howlr-server.

 ## Philosophy